jtanguy/workshop-devenv/steps/04-scripts-solution/docs/reference/devenv.nix.md

 **` cabal2nix `**

-Run ` cabal2nix ` on all ` *.cabal ` files to generate corresponding ` default.nix ` files.
+Run ` cabal2nix ` on all ` *.cabal ` files to generate corresponding ` default.nix ` files\.

 **` cargo-check `**

-Check the cargo package for errors.
+Check the cargo package for errors\.

 **` checkmake `**

-Experimental linter/analyzer for Makefiles.
+Experimental linter/analyzer for Makefiles\.

 **` chktex `**